Campaign History of the 151e Régiment d'Infanterie - VII

 Adjudant Lestienne (3 Co.) is awarded the Médaille Militaire.
 Losses for the regiment on 17 May include 7 wounded (Sgt.
 Bienaimé; Cap.
 Lemaire (Edouard); Sdts.
 Roussiat, Malinverus, Godart, Pinquier, Térrey).

 18-21 May: Same situation.
 The men work to repair the listening post R2, as well as the trench destroyed by bombs.
 At 1500 hrs, Lieutenant-Colonel Moisson is relieved by Lieutenant-Colonel Vallier (328 RI) and goes to rest at Florent with his staff.
 The 1 Bat/151 RI (Commandant Dô) is relieved at Enfants Perdus by the 5 Bat/328 RI and goes to rest at la Croix Gentin.
 The 3 Bat. is still in reserve of the sector.
 Soldat Gobillot is cited in the Orders of the Army.
-Sous-Lieutanant Campana is evacuated due to illness.
+Sous-Lieutanant Campana is evacuated due to an appendicitis caused by an injury inflicted by a stone that struck him following a mine blast.
 Losses for the regiment on 18 May include 3 wounded (Sdts.
 Hecaeu, Boixière, Denamps).

 On 19 May, the 1 Bat. is at rest a la Croix Gentin.
 In the evening, 2 Bat/151 RI is relieved at Blanleuil by the 6 Bat/328 RI and goes to rest at Florent, arriving at 2300 hrs.
 The 3 Bat. remains in the reserve of the Fontaine-Madame sector.
 The 9 and 12 Cos. relieving in the third and second line (Ravin Sec) the 10 and 11 Cos., which go to rest at La Harazée.
 Losses for the regiment on 19 May include 4 wounded (Sdts.
 Deltort, Lennes, Dufour (Paul), Lemarie (Joseph)).